StardustCollective/dag4.js/README.md

 })
 ```

-Now you can use it:
+Now you can use it to:

 ```ts
 // Get latest snapshot from the block explorer